Seattle-area home-price gains are close to national average, for the moment

 Cities with the most sluggish growth against the previous year were Chicago (0.4%), San Francisco (0.5%) and New York (0.8%).

-Home prices nationally are currently 59% above their February 2012 trough, and 15% above their July 2006 peak before the financial crisis, according to S&P.
+Home prices nationally are 59% above their February 2012 trough, and 15% above their July 2006 peak before the financial crisis, according to S&P.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.